Tyler Edward Hill

-Tyler Edward Hill (April 23, 1883 - December 2, 1932), known as T. Edward Hill, was a leader in black politics in West Virginia during the early twentieth century coal boom that led many black Americans to migrate from the South to northern coalfields.
+Tyler Edward Hill (April 23, 1883 - December 2, 1932), known as T. Edward Hill, was a lawyer and politician in West Virginia during the early twentieth century coal boom that led many black Americans to migrate from the South to northern coalfields.

 Early life and education

-Hill was born on April 23, 1883 in Martinsville, Virginia to Caroline Virginia Harris and James D. Hill.
+Hill was born on April 23, 1883, in Martinsville, Virginia, to Caroline Virginia Harris and James D. Hill.
 His father was a manager of the Southern Express Railroad Company.
 Beginning at an early age, Edward was schooled in his family’s genealogical history, learning about his ancestral ties to slavery, white slave owners, and an African chief.
 This racially-focused family history as remembered by Hill likely inspired him to examine race at a young age.

 After his father died in the late 1890s, Hill and his brothers took up work to support their family at a local tobacco factory.
 Hill quickly rose through the ranks to become a "prize hand" by 1900.